Asgore: In Deltarune

 Asgore also appears as an NPC in Deltarune.
 This parallel universe, taking place in a more standard town environment, Asgore has still gotten a divorce from Toriel, while Asriel is still alive.
 He was formerly the town's chief of police, but had been fired or left for unknown reasons.
 He owns a flower shop named "Flower King", a reference to his role in Undertale.
 He is depicted as a loving and somewhat goofy father figure of Kris, Deltarune's protagonist.

 In Chapter 4, Asgore attempts to make amends with Toriel after a church service, but is rejected.
 It is later revealed that he is also employed by Carol Holiday as a cleaner and that she is funding Asgore's flower shop.
-In hidden areas in the manor it is also shown that Asgore is plotting a way to clean his name and have Toriel take him back, implying a role in future chapters.
+In hidden areas in the manor it is also shown that Asgore is plotting a way to clean his name and have Toriel take him back.
 It is also shown that he possesses a black shard which description matches to a shard of The Roaring Knight's black knife, potentially suggesting a connection between the two.

+In Chapter 5, Asgore's flower shop is turned into a Dark World that becomes the main setting of the chapter, with him appearing as the king of this world in an attire similar to his appearance in Undertale.
+At the end of the chapter, it is revealed that Asgore has been burdened by guilt and self-hatred since his failure in preventing an unnamed tragedy in the town many years ago, an attitude that led to his divorce with Toriel, and he vowed to investigate the Dark World to prove that it wasn't his fault.
+As the protagonists seal Flower King's Dark Fountain, the Roaring Knight creates a second Dark Fountain and abruptly kidnaps Asgore before the protagonists could stop them.